Roadworks to know about in Lowestoft this week

 - Credit: Mick Howes

-Ongoing roadworks in Lowestoft may impact your journeys in the coming week.

-Here are some of the ongoing and planned roadworks to be aware of.
+With roads across Lowestoft set to be impacted by works this week, here are some disruptions you should be aware of.

-Work is continuing on the new £126.75m Gull Wing third crossing which has meant roadworks on several different roads in the town.
+Work remains ongoing on the £126.75m Gull Wing third crossing which has meant roadworks on several different roads in the town.

 Durban Road and Waveney Drive on one side of Lake Lothing have been affected, while there also delays expected on Denmark Road and Peto Way on the other.